krunal-jethva-tark/RateLimiter/docs/README.md

 }
 ```

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ## FAQ
 ### 1. How do I configure Redis for distributed rate limiting?
 Ensure that Redis is installed and running on your server.
-Update the connection strings in the configuration file to point to your Redis instance.
+Update the connection strings in the configuration file to point to your Redis instance

 ### 2. How does burst handling work in the Token Bucket strategy?
 The token bucket strategy allows users to accumulate "credits" if they haven’t made requests for a certain period.
 This allows them to send bursts of requests all at once, up to a certain limit.
 See [Token Bucket Strategy](./TokenBucketRateStrategy.md) for details.